Factorized Higher-Order CNNs with an Application to Spatio-Temporal Emotion Estimation: Introduction

 With the unprecedented success of deep convolutional neural networks came the quest for training always deeper networks.
-However, while deeper neural networks give better performance when trained appropriately, that depth also translates in memory and computation heavy models, typically with tens of millions of parameters.
-Several methods have been proposed to leverage redundancies in the network to alleviate this complexity.
-Either a pretrained network is compressed, e.g. using a low-rank tensor decomposition, or the architecture of the network is directly modified to be more effective.
-In this paper, we study both approaches in a unified framework, under the lens of tensor decompositions.
-We show how tensor decomposition applied to the convolutional kernel relates to efficient architectures such as MobileNet.
-Moreover, we propose a tensor-based method for efficient higher order convolutions, which can be used as a plugin replacement for N--dimensional convolutions.
-We demonstrate their advantageous properties both theoretically and empirically for image classification, for both 2D and 3D convolutional networks.
+However, while deeper neural networks give better performance when trained appropriately, that depth also translates into memory and computationally heavy models, typically with tens of millions of parameters.
+This is especially true when training training higher-order convolutional nets --e.g. third order (3D) on videos.
+However, such models are necessary to perform predictions in the spatio-temporal domain and are crucial in many applications, including action recognition and emotion recognition.

+In this paper, we depart from conventional approaches and propose a novel factorized multidimensional convolutional block that achieves superior performance through efficient use of the structure in the data.
+In addition, our model can first be trained on the image domain and extended seamlessly to transfer performance to the temporal domain.
+This novel transduction method is made possible by the structure of our proposed block.
+In addition, it allows one to drastically decrease the number of parameters, while improving performance and computational efficiency and it can be applied to already existing spatio-temporal network architectures such as a ResNet3D~\cite{tran2018closer}.
+Our method leverages a CP tensor decomposition, in order to separately learn the disentangled spatial and temporal information of 3D convolutions.
+This improves accuracy by a large margin while reducing the number of parameters of spatio-temporal architectures and greatly facilitating training on video data.